 Facebook ads, for example, are an email collection tool very popular among small businesses.
 That’s because it requires very little investment but can generate big returns.
 It offers extremely targeted adoptions and a usable format.
 It targets people who are ready to buy from you, and it’s trackable, so you can see what you make based on what you spend.

 10. Partner with other people in your industry

 Consider establishing a partnership with another company in your industry.
 These sorts of agreements work great with complementary businesses because both sides end up benefiting.
-If you’d like to see an example, you can check Best 2021 Valentine’s Day Marketing ideas (with examples).
+If you’d like to see an example, you can check out Best 2021 Valentine’s Day Marketing Ideas (with examples).